 If you can't see a dentist right away, see your family doctor.
 A doctor can't treat an abscess but may prescribe medications, give advice on self-care and pain management, and likely know the quickest way to get emergency treatment if needed.

-- The incision: The abscess must be opened and the pus containing the bacteria drained.
-The doctor will give a local anesthetic.
+The abscess must be opened and the pus containing the bacteria drained.
+The doctor will administer a local anesthetic.

-- Treatment of the abscess around the apex: A root canal treatment will be used to remove the abscess.
-A hole is made in the dead tooth until the pus comes out with any damaged tissue from the pulp, then the root filling is inserted into the canal space in the root to prevent subsequent infections.
+Root canal treatment will be used to remove the abscess.
+A hole is made in the dead molar so that the pus drains out while removing any damaged tissue from the nerve.
+Then, the root filling is inserted into the canal space at the root to prevent subsequent infections.

-- Treatment of the periodontal abscess: the abscess is drained, the periodontal pocket is cleaned, and then the tooth root surfaces are smoothed by scaling and debridement below the gum line.
-This will help the teeth to heal and prevent further infections.
+The abscess is drained, the periodontal pocket cleaned, and the tooth root surfaces smoothed by scaling and debridement below the gum line.
+This will help the tooth to heal and prevent further infection.

-- Surgery: People with periodontal abscesses and recurrent infections may need to surgically remove diseased tissue, and those with periodontal abscesses and recurrent infections may have to reshape the gum tissue and remove the periodontal pocket.
+People with periodontal abscesses and recurrent infections may need to surgically remove diseased tissue, and those with periodontal abscesses and recurrent infections may have to reshape the gum tissue and remove the gum pocket.

 If a tooth abscess reappears even after surgery, the tooth may be removed permanently.